bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 #### Test build of the Ansible Manager Image

 Execute the build step through docker compose with the following command.
-Please note that you must be the directory that contains the docker-compose.yaml file or use the -f option to point to it.
+Please note that you must be in the directory that contains the docker-compose.yaml file or use the -f option to point to it.

 ```bash
 docker-compose build ansible_manager